 The Rotman Identity

-The Rotman brand identity was designed by well-known Canadian graphic designer, Bruce Mau, and was modeled to look and feel like a leading edge think tank.
+The Rotman brand identity was designed by well-known Canadian graphic designer, Bruce Mau, and was modelled to look and feel like a leading edge think tank.
 The identity reflects Rotman's relentless focus on great research and contributing meaningfully to contemporary management practice.
-With this profound emphasis on knowledge creation, we have grown our faculty from 45 to 120 since 1998, attracting some of the very best academics in the world.
+With this profound emphasis on knowledge creation, we have grown our faculty from 45 to 135 since 1998, attracting some of the very best academics in the world.
 Rotman faculty are truly a well-spring of the future and aligned to that, our identity reflects a sense of excitement and possibility.